Ab initio study of strain-driven vacancy clustering in aluminum: Results and discussion

-The propensity of vacancy aggregation on the (111) plane motivates the study of the \texttt{A11} heptavacancy, which is the smallest vacancy cluster on the (111) plane that can collapse to form a prismatic dislocation loop.
-We find the vacancy formation energy for the heptavacancy to be $2.937$, $3.162$, and $-0.180$ eV under unstrained, 5\% compressive, and 10\% compressive conditions, respectively.
-This suggests that under 10\% compressive strain, the heptavacancy is thermodynamically favored to spontaneously form from the bulk.
-The corresponding numbers for the vacancy binding energy with monovacancies as reference are $1.105$, $1.453$, and $2.026$ eV, respectively, suggesting that the heptavacany is favorable to form relative to monovacancies, becoming more so in the presence of compressive hydrostatic strains.
-This is in contradiction to previous DFT results \cite{VacCluster8DFT}, which find that the unstrained heptavacancy has a negligible binding energy of $0.004$ eV.
-The difference can again be attributed to finite-size effects in the earlier study, which employed a $4 \times 4 \times 4$ FCC cell, compared to the $8 \times 8 \times 8$ cell used here, which is eight times larger.
+The propensity for vacancy clusters on the (111) plane to collapse under hydrostatic strains motivates the study of the \texttt{A11} heptavacancy, which is the smallest vacancy cluster on the (111) plane that can collapse to form a prismatic dislocation loop.
+The binding energy for the heptavacancy, referenced to monovacancies, is computed to be $1.105$, $1.453$, and $2.026$~eV for the unstrained, 5\% compressive, and 10\% compressive strain cases, respectively.
+These results indicate that the clustering of seven isolated monovacancies to form a heptavacancy on the (111) plane is energetically favorable, becoming more so under compressive hydrostatic strains, the trend being consistent with that observed for the other vacancy configurations.
+Although previous Kohn-Sham DFT results for the unstrained heptavacancy also yield a positive binding energy of $0.004$~eV \cite{VacCluster8DFT}, this value is considerably smaller than that obtained in the present work.
+The difference can be attributed, in large part, to finite-size effects in the earlier study, which used a $4 \times 4 \times 4$ FCC cell compared to the $8 \times 8 \times 8$ cell used here, the former being eight times smaller in size.